The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 Avoid Excessive Tilling

-Frequent digging and tilling can disrupt worm tunnels and damage populations.
+Frequent digging and tilling can disrupt worm tunnels, fungal networks, and other important parts of the soil ecosystem.

 Dry soil drives worms away.
-Monitoring rainfall with a rain gauge can help prevent both drought stress and excessive watering.
+Monitoring rainfall with a rain gauge and occasionally checking soil moisture can help maintain favorable conditions.

 Limit Harsh Chemicals